locborgtus/mic/course/2_c/10_structs.md

 The point of this project is to put structs inside other structs.

 Distance between 2 points = sqrt((x2 - x1)^2 + (y2 - y1)^2))

+## Project 2

+Define a struct that holds the contact for a person, like an address book entry.
+Come up with fields that are useful.

+Write a sample application that writes and reads the struct.
+Use header files to define the struct, then a main application that uses the struct.